-Try it out and Go Green, reduce your carbon footprint where you can and save the ocean!
+Try it out and go green, reduce your carbon footprint where you can, and save the ocean!

 3. Sustainable Seafood

 One of the biggest threats to our oceans is over-fishing.
 If you are a sea-food lover or only eat it occasionally it is important for you to know if your fish is sustainably sourced.
-There are many impacts from over-fishing to marine ecosystems that are damaging fish populations.
+There are many impacts from over-fishing on marine ecosystems that are damaging fish populations.

 The problem is that fishing industries are catching marine species faster than stocks are able to replenish.
 Therefore causing major depletion’s in fish stocks around the globe.

 By-catch is closely related to over-fishing, as fishing vessels and equipment aren’t specific to certain marine life.
 As a result, huge amounts of by-catch are caught daily.
 This causes the deaths of billions of animals for no reason.